 Details about the special land use permit application can be found below:

 Multiple factors were considered regarding the expansion of the Cross Winds Energy Park, including an increase in customers invested in additional alternative renewable energy options, changes in energy legislation and the availability of a production tax credit.

-- The Cross Winds Energy Park currently provides a source of clean, renewable energy stemming from the wind blowing across our state.
+The Cross Winds Energy Park currently provides a source of clean, renewable energy stemming from the wind blowing across our state.
 Michigan now requires that 15% of the state’s energy come from renewable energy sources by 2021 (Public Act 342 of 2016).
 This is up from the previous requirement of 10% (Public Act 295 of 2008).
-Construction of Phase II and then the anticipated Phase III of the Cross Winds Energy Park will allow Consumers Energy to increase production from renewable energy sources in order to help meet the increased future renewable energy requirements.
+Construction of Phase II and Phase III of the Cross Winds Energy Park will allow Consumers Energy to increase production from renewable energy sources in order to help meet the increased future renewable energy requirements.

 Tax credit changes have also contributed to the decision to expand the Cross Winds Energy Park.
 The end of 2016 will see the Renewable Electricity Production Tax Credit (PTC) begin to disappear, with a 20% reduction every year following.

-- Tax credits offset the expense of wind farm projects.
+Tax credits offset the expense of wind farm projects.
 By filing groundwork for construction within 2016, Phases II and III remain eligible for PTCs.